ultimatemember/ultimatemember/readme.txt

   - Fixed: Issue with apostrophe options in the multiselect/checkbox fields (#689)
   - Fixed: Translation for Password field's label
   - Fixed: Download Personal Data URL
-  - Fixed: Vulnerability with timestamp field on UM Forms
+  - Fixed: Vulnerability with timestamp field on UM Forms (the hidden field with name='timestamp' is deprecated)

 * Tweaks: